 Look for internships and apprenticeships

-They make it possible to earn a wage while acquiring first-hand knowledge of a job or organisation.
-They're also incredibly useful for building a network of contacts.
-What's more, opportunities of this nature can sometimes lead to permanent employment.
+If you're struggling to secure a long-term or permanent position, internships and apprenticeships are great ways to gain that much-needed experience.
+They make it possible to earn a wage while acquiring first-hand knowledge of a job or organisation, are useful for building a network of contacts and can sometimes lead to permanent employment.

 Apprenticeships are a long-term agreement and can take from one to four years to complete.
 The majority of apprentices are guaranteed a job on completion of their programme.

-Where possible, try to gain volunteer work relevant to the area you'd like to work in - for example, aim to volunteer in schools or with youth organisations if you'd like to work with children.
+Try to gain volunteer work relevant to the area you'd like to work in - for example, aim to volunteer in schools or with youth organisations if you'd like to work with children.

 Build your networks